 That oddball firebush got me to thinking about color schemes.
 The entire project reinforced “right plant, right place” and raised my awareness of zone 9 plants that can take the worst of the brutal full sun in Florida has to offer… even during summer monsoons and heat spells.
 Here is a list of proven heat lovers, both annuals and perennials, that bloom in pinks, berries, blues, and whites.
 Some of these plants come in more than one of the analogous colors.

 The garden has come a very long way in just 6 months.
-Every plant is thriving and loving life (it was a mistake to put the Dianella and the oyster plants in full sun).
+Every plant (that survived) is thriving and loving life (it was a mistake to put the Dianella and the oyster plants in full sun).
 I did have to relocate the oyster plants and the experiment splitting pups off the Chinese fan palm failed miserably.
 Perhaps it would have worked if I put them in a shadier location.

 Typically, I leave space for mature plant sizes.
 However, most of the gardens I admire are jam packed with plants above and beneath each other.
 I always hear, if you don’t plant something in the gap, Mother Nature will!
 I’m not a big fan of weeding… so a’propagating and a’seeding I will go.
 My new propagations include a pink oleander, a lilac vitex/chaste tree, and a yellow allamanda.
 I’m also planning to fill the front in with more drift roses.
 And, I just dusted open areas with hundreds of snapdragon seeds which should fill in nicely in the cooler months…crossing fingers.